AdaptiveConsulting/RfqStateMachine/README.md

 # RFQ State Machine

 We highlighted quite a few techniques to deal with reactive systems in [Reactive Trader](https://github.com/AdaptiveConsulting/ReactiveTrader).
 There is another one, that we commonly use, that was not demonstrated.
-A *state machine* is a simple yet powerfull way of decomposing some functionality into *states* and a set of valid *transitions* between them.
+A *state machine* is a simple yet powerful way of decomposing some functionality into *states* and a set of valid *transitions* between them.
-When you find yourself dealing for instance with user input and/or server events and see lots of branching in your code (if/switch statements) on some _state variables, chances are high that a statemachine could be introduced to simplify things.
+When you find yourself dealing for instance with user input and/or server events and see lots of branching in your code (if/switch statements) on some `_state` variables, chances are high that a state machine could be introduced to simplify things.

 In this post we will look at a concreate usecase, we will define a state machine for it and we will see how we can organise our code around the state machnine and interact with it.
 I've also created a [companion GitHub project](https://github.com/AdaptiveConsulting/RfqStateMachine) where you can find the full example.

 ## Example: RFQ workflow

-In finance Request For Quote (RFQ) is a common mechanism used to request a price electronically: the client submits a request to the pricing server.
+In finance "Request for Quote" (RFQ) is a common mechanism used to request a price electronically: the client submits a request to the pricing server.
-At some point the server provides a quote (or a serie of quotes) and the client can decide to execute (HIT the price) or pass (cancel).
+At some point the server provides a quote (or a series of quotes) and the client can decide to execute (hit) or pass (cancel).
+When a client "executes" or "hits" a price they are actually placing an Order to make a trade at that given price.
+This order could still be rejected for reasons that could be
+ * financial (client has exceed their credit limit),
+ * environmental (excessive latency) or
+ * market driven (large move in the market means all trades are off).

-We are going to build a state machine that would live client side, in some UI application like [reactive trader](https://github.com/AdaptiveConsulting/ReactiveTrader), to control the state of a RFQ.
+We are going to build a state machine that would live client side, in some UI application like [reactive trader](https://github.com/AdaptiveConsulting/ReactiveTrader), to control the state of an RFQ.

 The following diagram describes the different states of the RFQ and the possible transitions.

 ![state machine diagram](https://raw.githubusercontent.com/AdaptiveConsulting/RfqStateMachine/master/StateMachine.PNG?token=1256913__eyJzY29wZSI6IlJhd0Jsb2I6QWRhcHRpdmVDb25zdWx0aW5nL1JmcVN0YXRlTWFjaGluZS9tYXN0ZXIvU3RhdGVNYWNoaW5lLlBORyIsImV4cGlyZXMiOjE0MDQwMzI4NDN9--33bd8eef1b0c9c1064f9d1844ed8f99cb19b96b4)

-This is a visual representation of a statemachine, it contains
+This is a visual representation of a state machine, it contains

  - states:
    - an initial state (at the top),
    - intermediate states (requesting, quoted, Executing)
-   - terminal states (Error, Done, Canceled)
+   - terminal states (Error, Done, Cancelled)
  - and transitions between states (arrows)

-I find those diagrams very helpfull to think about the system, while building them I will generally go through all the states I already discovered and ask myself the following questions:
+I find those diagrams very helpful to think about the system, while building them I will generally go through all the states I already discovered and ask myself the following questions:

- - could anything else happen in this state?
+ - Could anything else happen in this state?
- - Any unhappy path? (ie. timeout, error, etc)
+ - Are there any unhappy paths? (e.g. time-outs, error, etc.)
- - Do we have a representation of this particular state for the corresponding UI? (if you are building a UI).
+ - Do we have a representation of this particular state in the UI? (if you are building a UI).

-Those diagrams are also very usefull to discuss with non developers: business people, UX, etc.
+Those diagrams are also very useful to discuss with non developers: business people, UX, etc.

 ## From diagram to code

-Statemachines can be implemented in many differents ways, either from scratch or using some library.
+State machines can be implemented in many different ways, either from scratch or using some library.
-For any decent size statemachine I tend to use [Stateless](https://code.google.com/p/stateless/) but the recommendations that follow would stand for any library or hand written statemachine.
+For any decent size state machine I tend to use [Stateless](https://code.google.com/p/stateless/) but the recommendations that follow would stand for any library or hand written state machine.

-I like to define state machines in a single place: I find that spreading the definition accross multiple files/classes makes it harder to understand.
+I like to define state machines in a single place: I find that spreading the definition across multiple files/classes makes it harder to understand.

-Stateless offers a nice fluent syntax to define states and possible transitions.
+_Stateless_ offers a nice fluent syntax to define states and possible transitions.

 ###Defining states